 - Five Fortune 500 companies are headquartered in Columbus: American Electric Power, Cardinal Health, L Brands, Nationwide, and Big Lots.

 - Business Facilities ranks Columbus as the sixth-best city for corporate HQ leaders.

 - Columbus is one of the 10 rising cities for startups, according to Forbes and one of the 20 best cities in the U.S. for startups, according to Commercial Cafe.

 - Columbus is also home to some of the world’s largest businesses: private research and development foundation Battelle Memorial, chemical information clearinghouse Chemical Abstracts Service, and NetJets, with the largest fractional ownership of jet aircraft fleets in the world.

 - High tech plays a major role in the Columbus economy: Smarts Asset names Columbus as the 5th best place to work in tech, and Wallet Hub says Columbus is the 8th-best city for STEM (science, technology, engineering, and math) jobs, and both Fortune and Lending Tree have ranked Columbus the #1 city for tech jobs.

-- Nearly 90% of the people in Columbus have a high school diploma or greater, while more than 35% hold an undergraduate or advanced degree.
+- Nearly 92% of the people in Columbus have a high school diploma or greater, while almost 38% hold an undergraduate or advanced degree.

 - Interstate 70 runs east-west and Interstate 71 runs north-southwest through Columbus.

 - John Glenn International Airport (named after Ohio native and astronaut John Glenn) is just a few minutes from Downtown Columbus and had a record-setting year for both passenger and cargo traffic.